 Step 1.
 Are the ads caused by malware?

-If you see the same ads on every website or your browser's search page has been changed, it's probably a form of malware called "adware."
+If you see the same ads on every website or your search page has been changed, your computer is probably infected by a form of malware called "adware."
 Learn more about adware.

 If you're seeing the exact same group of similar-looking ads on every website, then your computer has been infected by a form of malicious software called "adware."
 If your browser's search page has been changed to a page with ads, that's a symptom of another type of malware known as a "browser redirect virus."

 Here are some examples of the kinds of malware we often see.

 This is adware, malware that injects ads into web pages.
 Look for clues such as a group of similar ads with words like the ones we have circled in red.
 Other examples are "Related Deals," "Shopping Deals," "Great Deals," and "Similar Deals."
 (Do you see a pattern emerging here?)